Skip to Main Content

 • If you find book titles or references, search for those in the Mason Libraries to see if we own a copy of the same material.

 Encyclopedias and other reference sources are excellent starting points to get background information on a topic.
+They can help you to understand the main ideas of a movement or period, see which artists were involved or worked together, and connect this to larger social, historical, and cultural events.

-Read historic/primary writings on a topic
+Step 4: Read historic/primary writings on a topic

 In addition to writings by or about an individual artist, look for the original essays or manifestos that described ideas and theories around a time, place, or movement.